 Depending on your own personal taste and how long you brewed the coffee, it might be too strong.
-If so, just add water to taste.
-At this point, you can serve over ice or place in the refrigerator to chill.
+If so, add water to taste.
+At this point, you can serve it over ice or place it in the refrigerator to chill.
 Or you can heat it up in a microwave and drink your coffee hot.
 Even hot, your cold brew will retain a clean low acidity taste.

 Remove the lid and knock the grounds into a compost bin.
 At this point give the filter a quick rinse or you can put it in the dishwasher.
 I wash mine by hand.
 Even though it is dishwasher safe, I don’t know how many cycles in the dishwasher could damage the rubber lip where the lid secures into the filter.

-If the coffee tastes too strong, you can add water and in the future use either a shorter brewing time, less coffee or a more coarse coffee ground.
+If the coffee tastes too strong, you can add water, and in the future use either a shorter brewing time, less coffee, or more coarse coffee ground.
 If the coffee tastes too weak, you can use a longer brew time or use a finer ground coffee.
 Adding more coffee likely wouldn’t help with this brewer since the additional coffee would be above the water line.

 I’m a big fan of the design of the Cold Brew Coffee Maker from Home and Above.
-The only issue is the exposed lip during the brewing, but this is easily solved by covering with an upside down plastic bag.
+The only issue is the exposed lip during the brewing, but this is easily solved by covering it with an upside-down plastic bag.
 Don’t waste your money in the coffee shops buying expensive cold brew coffee.
 It is too easy to make it yourself.
 Cold Brew coffee is also an ideal coffee for people pressed for time in the morning.
 Time the brew so it is finished before you leave your house.
 Pour and go.